-In 2021, DFP:
+In 2021, DFP will be developing:

-- Developed Client and Supplier Modern Slavery Risk Assessment - Reviewed policies and procedures
+Client and Supplier Modern Slavery Risk Assessment

-Over the next 12 to 18 months, DFP will focus on reducing any potential Modern Slavery risks and some of our key initiatives include:
+Further, over the next 12 to 18 months, DFP will focus on reducing any potential Modern Slavery risks and some of our key initiatives include:

-- Maturing our policies and procedures to ensure these include a focus on human rights and Modern Slavery. - Improving and expanding our engagement with and understanding of our suppliers and their supply chains with regards to human rights and modern slavery including the evaluation of the Supplier Risk Assessment responses, and updates to contracts for supply. - Enhancing our training to include an emphasis on forced labour, deceptive, coercive or intimidating practices, designed to build awareness across our business and our suppliers.
+- Maturing our policies and procedures to ensure these include a focus on human rights and Modern Slavery. - Improving and expanding our engagement with and understanding of our suppliers and their supply chains with regards to human rights and modern slavery including updates to contracts for supply. - Enhancing our training to include an emphasis on forced labour, deceptive, coercive or intimidating practices, designed to build awareness across our business and our suppliers.